Rex Tillerson's incredibly odd and confusing statement on North Korea

 Story highlights

-- North Korea fired a ballistic missile into the Sea of Japan
+- North Korea fired a ballistic missile into the Sea of Japan, also known as the East Sea

 - The US response was a total of 23 words

-(CNN)North Korea has fired a ballistic missile into the Sea of Japan, the latest in a series of test firings and one that comes just days before President Donald Trump is set to huddle with Chinese President Xi Jinping for a two-day summit in Florida.
+(CNN)North Korea has fired a ballistic missile into the sea off the Korean Peninsula, the latest in a series of test firings and one that comes just days before President Donald Trump is set to huddle with Chinese President Xi Jinping for a two-day summit in Florida.

 Here's what Secretary of State Rex Tillerson, aka the nation's top diplomat, had to say about the latest provocation from North Korea: